Jobs for April: Flowers

 Sowing

 Briza maximaHardy annuals can be sown in pots or modules to provide colour in the garden.
 Annual grasses can be fun to try too: Briza maxima (right), Lagurus ovatus and Hordeum jubatum are suitable examples.
-In mild areas with light soil, you can sow directly outside by marking out irregularly shaped seedbeds and broadcasting ‘drifts’ of different seed to give a more natural look.
+In mild areas with light soil you can sow directly outside.
+Mark out areas in borders to sow drifts of different seed to give a more natural look.
+For cut flowers it’s often easiest to sow in rows.

-Modular trays are useful for sowing half-hardy summer bedding plants such as marigolds (Tagetes), Lobelia, and Petunia.
-Label each seed tray.
+Re-used modular trays are useful for sowing half-hardy summer bedding plants such as marigolds (Tagetes), Lobelia, and Petunia.
+Label each seed tray with wooden labels.
 You will need to sow them under cover, or in a heated propagator, at the correct temperature, only putting them outside when the weather is reliably warm day and night.

 If you started sowing early in March, or even February, you may have modules of young hardy annuals now ready for planting out.